docsforadobe/after-effects-plugin-guide/docs/intro/intro.rst

 Welcome to the Adobe® After Effects® Software Development Kit!

-This is a living document, and is constantly being updated and edited.
-The latest public version of the SDK is available at: https://www.adobe.io/apis/creativecloud/aftereffects.html
+This is a living document and is constantly being updated and edited.
+The latest public version of the SDK is available at: https://www.adobe.io/after-effects/

 While we've tried to organize this document in a logical order and provide plenty of cross references, your specific needs may vary.
 Searching through this document based on keywords will often lead you to your answer.